|Census of the State of New Jersey, 1915, Burlington County, Northmpton Township, Mount Holly City,|

 The funeral of the Powell boy took place on Tuesday afternoon and that of the Street boy on Wednesday afternoon.

 My siblings and I always knew that Grampa's leg had been lost in some sort of accident when he was about 13 years old, but he never talked about it.
 We didn't see these transcriptions of newspaper articles until almost ten years after he had died.
 Even though the second article says that the doctors thought his leg would be fine, apparently something happened later.

 Losing a leg didn't slow my grandfather down much, though.
-He still managed to have three marriages, one significant liaison, and seven children.
+He still managed to have three marriages, one significant liaison, and five children.
 His right leg was amputated, but he drove a stick shift vehicle.
 And he didn't start to slow down until he was 80 years old.